 The Vestibular System

-It collaborates with other sensory systems to achieve this goal.
-The primary sensory systems involved in balance and postural control are the visual system, which provides information about our surroundings; the vestibular system, which senses linear and angular head motion in space; and the somatosensory system, which conveys information from our skin, muscles, and joints.
-Together, these systems enable us to maintain stability and adjust our posture as needed.
+The vestibular system is crucial for maintaining body posture, coordinating movements, and preventing falls.
+It works closely with other sensory systems to achieve these goals.
+The main sensory systems involved in balance and postural control include the visual system, which gives us information about our environment; the vestibular system, which detects both linear and angular head movements in space; and the somatosensory system, which communicates information from our skin, muscles, and joints.
+Together, these systems allow us to stay stable and adjust our posture as necessary.

-Reflexes and the senses
+Reflexes and the Senses

-These include the Cervicalocollic Reflex (CCR), which influences neck and head movements; the Vestibulo-ocular reflex (VOR), which helps stabilize gaze during head movements; and the Vestibulospinal Reflex (VSR), which controls axial and appendicular muscles for posture.
-The vestibular nuclei and cerebellum also contribute to maintaining posture and balance.
+A number of reflexes operate alongside the vestibular system to help maintain posture and balance.
+These include the Cervicalocollic Reflex (CCR), which affects head and neck movements; the Vestibulo-ocular Reflex (VOR), which stabilizes our gaze during head movements; and the Vestibulospinal Reflex (VSR), which manages the muscles in the body for posture.
+Additionally, the vestibular nuclei and cerebellum play significant roles in keeping our posture and balance stable.

 Challenge...

-Can you stand on one leg and hold your balance for 1 minute?
+Can you stand on one leg and hold your balance for 2 minute?

 Research says...